ConnectAI-E/GitMaya/README.md

 ## 🛳 Self Hosting

-GitMaya provides Self-Hosted Version with Vercel and [Docker Image][docker-release-link].
+GitMaya provides Self-Hosted Version with Severless and [Docker Image][docker-release-link].
 This allows you to deploy your own chatbot within a few minutes without any prior knowledge.

 ### `A` Deploying with Zeabur or Sealos